 Initially, this guide should be built from the known information about the system, such as security-related configuration options, event handling procedures, installation and upgrade guides, operational environment specifications, security-related assumptions about the deployment environment, etc. Extending this, the formal operational security guide should elaborate on each of these to cover more details such that the majority of the users and operators will be informed for all the questions they might have had.
 For large or complex systems, this can be challenging, so project teams should work with business stakeholders to determine the appropriate level of documentation.
-Additionally, project teams should enhance security.
+Additionally, project teams should document any recommendations for deployments that would enhance security.